Jean Rudolf von Salis

-Jean Rudolf von Salis was a Swiss historian who gained prominence with his weekly "Weltchronik" (English: world chronicle) radio broadcasts from 1940 until 1947.
+Jean Rudolf von Salis (12 December 1901 – 14 July 1996) was a Swiss historian.
+He gained prominence with his weekly "Weltchronik" (English: world chronicle) radio broadcasts from 1940 until 1947.

 As von Salis never wrote English publications and his works were rarely translated, he is little known outside of the European historical sciences.

 Life and education

-Jean Rudolf von Salis was born on 12 December 1901 in Bern, and he died on 14 July 1996 on Brunegg Castle, a family heirloom of his mother, Marie Pauline Hünerwadel.
+Jean Rudolf von Salis was born on 12 December 1901 in Bern, and he died on 14 July 1996 at Brunegg Castle, a family heirloom of his mother, Marie Pauline Hünerwadel.

-Coming from a very noble Swiss family, von Salis counted more than 30 generals of different armies among his ancestors (one of them a Royal Navy admiral), as well as several diplomats, politicians and the poet Johann Gaudenz.
+Coming from a very noble Swiss family, von Salis counted more than 30 generals of different armies among his ancestors (one of them a Royal Navy admiral), as well as several diplomats, politicians, and the poet Johann Gaudenz.

 As the son of a medical doctor, Adolf von Salis, he began to study history in 1920.
-After visiting the universities of Montpellier (France), Berne, Berlin and Paris (Sorbonne), in 1932 he finished the studies with writing a PhD thesis on Jean Charles Léonard de Sismondi, a Swiss historian and political economist.
+After visiting the universities of Montpellier (France), Bern, Berlin and Paris (Sorbonne), in 1932 he finished his studies by writing a PhD thesis on Jean Charles Léonard de Sismondi, a Swiss historian and political economist.

 He was married to his wife Elsie, and he had two children, Adolf and Marie, and his copious correspondence with fellow authors – the most prominent of them Rainer Maria Rilke – has been partially published.